lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    .. note::

-      This option is provided for forward-compatibility, but is not yet supported by ``ap_pipe``.
+      This option is provided for forward-compatibility, but is not yet supported by ``ap_verify``.

 .. option:: --metrics-file <filename>